 It was in your experiences that you got your real answers, but those answers only had value to you – if you trusted yourself.
-That set the stage for the next cycle, from 20 to 40-years old.
-What you do and how you approach this second cycle depends on what you learned from what you experienced in the first cycle.
-This includes the belief systems you developed around what you were taught.
+That would set the stage for the next cycle, from 20 to 40-years old.
+What you do and how you approach this second cycle depends on how you perceived what you learned and experienced in the first 20-year cycle.
+This includes the belief systems you developed around what you were taught and told.

 Your first 20-year cycle could have been pleasant and happy, or challenging and difficult.
 This is all you have to go on as you entered the second 20-years cycle.
 So, how do you perceive it will go for the next 20-years?

 Your 19th year is a critical turning point in your life.
-What you decide at age 19 and how you direct your energy and intention at that age, will determine the impact you have over the next 20-years.
+What you decide at age 19 and how you direct your energy at that age will determine the impact you have over the next 20-years.

 So, by the time you get to your third 20-year cycle, several things become obvious.
 You look back at how the last 40-years turned out.
 You review what you learned in the first 20 and how it influenced the second 20.
 Did it work out according to plan, or not?
 What setbacks and disappointments did you experience and what did you learn?
 What trials and accomplishments did you experience?

-All this history from the first 40-years will have a strong bearing half-way through the third cycle.
+All this history from the first 40-years will have a strong bearing halfway through the third cycle.
 That’s between age 50 to 52-years old when big changes are destined to occur in your life.
 People get divorced, their kids are grown and leave, you may lose your job and feel unemployable, you live in a big house that you never thought you’d feel negative about.
-You also could develop diseases at this point, due to the stress of the first 50-years.
-It’s at this turning point that you must make important decisions and course-correct for the second half of the third cycle (from 50 to 60-years old).
+You may develop diseases at this point, due to negative thinking from the first 50-years.
+This is a turning point, a second chance to turn yourself around, so you can course correct for the second half of the third cycle (from 50 to 60-years old).

 Are you going to allow the second half of this third cycle to turn out like the first half of your life?

 It’s the prelude to the 5th 20-year cycle starting at 80-years old.
 It’s at that cycle when you have time to look back and review your life.
 Did you lead a life of contribution derived from your natural talents and gifts with a strong purpose?
-It will become a lonely and isolated time if what you remember are only regrets.
+If you lived up to your highest potential there will be no regrets.
+This is what your soul intended.